Oracle-RLAIF: An Improved Fine-Tuning Framework for Multi-modal Video Models using Reinforcement Learning from Ranking Feedback: Related Works

 \section{Related Works}

 Our work builds on a growing body of literature exploring alignment through preferences, rankings, and human feedback.
-Most prior approaches to learning from preference signals rely on scalar reward modeling or supervised objectives, limiting their ability to use key rank intuitions during optimization.
-The core innovation of Oracle-RLAIF lies in directly leveraging rank signal and hierarchical ordering in our proposed loss function, without pre-processing or transformation.
+The core innovation of Oracle-RLAIF lies in directly leveraging rank signal and hierarchical ordering in our proposed loss function, without any pre-processing or transformation.
 While prior work has utilized rating-based feedback \citep{luu2025erl, xu2025meta, yuan2023rrhf, choi2024listwise}, none formulate a loss function as we do.
 Existing approaches differ fundamentally in how they treat ranking information and structure their optimization objectives.
 For instance, ERL-VLM \citep{luu2025erl} uses rankings to \textit{generate training data for a reward model} rather than to optimize the policy directly.
 Meta-RL \citep{xu2025meta} maintains ranking across tasks within a meta-learning framework, instead of using group-wise ranks for per-update feedback.
 RRHF and RAFT \citep{yuan2023rrhf, yao2024raft} apply ranking in supervised fine-tuning to align with human preferences but do not incorporate it into policy gradient methods.
-Similarly, LiPO~\citep{zheng2025lipo} uses listwise preference optimization, but its formulation remains within supervised learning and lacks reinforcement learning updates.
-In contrast, our method introduces the first policy optimization algorithm that directly integrates ranking feedback, allowing $GRPO_{rank}$ to explicitly model ordinal feedback and better exploit rank-based intuitions.
+While RRPO \citep{sarkar2025rrpo} attempts to stabilize training by considering relative reward differences, it still operates on a learned scalar reward boundary.
+Our work differs by moving entirely to a listwise ranking advantage.
+Furthermore, while TPO \citep{li2025temporal} explores trajectory-level preferences, it does not formulate a policy gradient update that directly maximizes listwise metrics like nDCG.
+Finally, recent specialized video models like LLaVA-Hound-DPO \citep{zhang2025llavahound} and VistaDPO \citep{huang2025vistadpo} have successfully adapted offline preference learning to video-language models, mitigating temporal hallucinations, and similarly VideoPASTA \citep{kulkarni2025videopasta} introduces spatio-temporal constraints for alignment.
+However, these methods primarily utilize pairwise DPO, which lacks the group-relative exploratory benefits of $GRPO_{rank}$.
+Importantly LLaVA-Hound-DPO, VideoPASTA, and TPO are fundamentally constrained by the need for pre-generated, domain specific preference pairs.
+The effectiveness of our framework comes from its ability to allow researchers to flexibly distill knowledge across diverse domains by directly projecting the Oracle’s expertise.